 2. Doors and Windows

-Another important consideration when buying in a colder climate such as Los Angeles is keeping the heat in.
+Another important consideration when buying in a colder climate such as Riverside is keeping the heat in.
 And good, well sealed doors and windows play an important role here.
 But let’s concentrate on windows because a house has so many more of them than doors.

 And then you need to be on the lookout for caulking and weatherstripping.
 If those windows aren’t sealed properly, it won’t matter how many panes they have – you’ll still lose heat, and cold air will come in.